Types of Cannabinoids Explained

 Quickly emerging in the cannabis market, CBN has begun to make a splash with consumers.
 Short for cannabinol, CBN is a cannabinoid best known for its relaxing effects.
 It is derived from THC but is less psychoactive.

-CBN is not typically prevalent in strains of weed.
+CBN is not typically prevalent in celebrity weed strains.
 Instead, it is usually isolated in a lab by applying heat and oxygen to THC.
 Older cannabis often contains CBN because the THC has oxidized and turned into CBN.

 What are the lesser-known cannabinoids in cannabis flower?

 CBN isn’t the only so-called minor cannabinoid on dispensary shelves.
-Let’s explore some of the other compounds popping up in the marketplace.
+There are other compounds popping up in the marketplace.

 THC-A